 Sonic Grade: D

-A Hall of Shame pressing.
 I confess I actually used to like and recommend the Heavy Vinyl MCA pressing.
 Rest assured that is no longer the case.
 Nowadays it sounds as opaque, ambience-challenged, lifeless and pointless as the rest of its 180 gram brethren.

 We struggled for years with the bad vinyl and the murky sound of this album.
 Finally, with dozens of advances in playback quality and dramatically better cleaning techniques, we have now managed to overcome the problems which we assumed were baked into the recording.
 I haven’t heard the master tape, but I have heard scores of pressings made from it over the years.